Skip to content

 dbt, the platform that popularized ELT, has revolutionized the way data teams create and maintain data pipelines.
 The key is in the ‘T’, of ELT.
 Rather than transforming data before it hits the data warehouse, as in traditional ETL, dbt flips this and promotes loading raw data into your data warehouse and transforming it there, thus ELT.

-This, along with bringing analytics inside the data project, makes dbt an interesting solution for data teams looking to maintain a single-source-of-truth(SSoT) for their data.
+This, along with bringing analytics inside the data project, makes dbt an interesting solution for data teams looking to maintain a single-source-of-truth(SSoT) for their data, ensuring data quality and integrity.

 Move Fast and DON'T Break Prod